Why Does My Menstrual

 If you leave your cup inside you for more than the recommended hours, this can cause your cup to smell.
 And if your cup already has an odor, the smell can increase from time to time.

-As I have said, the smell is strong and you think that your cup isn’t what’s causing the unpleasant odor, it maybe your vagina.
+If the smell is strong and you think that your cup isn’t what’s causing the unpleasant odor, it maybe your vagina.

 Keep in mind that common vaginal infections and yeast infections can cause unpleasant smells.
 So, if you can’t stand the odor from your menstrual cup and your vagina, it would be better for you to visit a doctor soon.

 Doing this will allow the cup to stay fresh, and this is for hygienic purposes also.
 Additionally, the blood residue that is left in your menstrual cup, when you don’t clean it, can cause the embarrassing odor.
-If you find your cup smelling bad, the answer is -you might not be cleaning it daily.
+If you find your cup smelling bad, the answer is -you might not be cleaning it properly.

 Furthermore, don’t leave it in a place that is too hot as the cup can melt.
 Just find a good sunny spot, leave it there for some hours, and let the sun do the work for you.
 You’ll get to reduce your cup’s odor by the help of this effective trick.

 Each time you remove and insert your cup, always ensure to clean it thoroughly.
 Also, there are some cup wipes and wash that is designed to fight odor.
 As much as possible, make sure that all rim holes and hollow areas are fully clean.
 You don’t want to leave any blood residue behind as this can cause an annoying smell.

-A vinegar is one of the simplest and cheapest ways to eliminate the smell from your menstrual cup.
-Using a mixed of half vinegar and half water solution, soak your cup in the mixture for around an hour.
+A white vinegar is one of the simplest and cheapest ways to eliminate the smell from your menstrual cup.
+Using a mixed of half white vinegar and half water solution, soak your cup in the mixture for around an hour.
 Don’t forget to rinse it thoroughly.
 Continue doing this regularly until your satisfied with how your cup smell.

 Lemon juice can also help get rid of your menstrual cup’s odor.
 You can either wipe your cup with a lemon juice or soak your menstrual cup in the juice at least an hour.
 Furthermore, don’t forget to boil your cup for a few minutes.
 This is to make sure that all the lemon juice is removed.

 Alcohol can help disinfect your cup.
 It’s an effective germ-killer solution that can also help reduce the smell of your menstrual cup.